GermanGrandson/pizzatime/README.md

-# README
+# Pizza Time!

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration
+Looking for yelp reviews for a pizza shop in NYC?
+Type in the name of a pizza restaurant and the number of reviews you'd like to see and enjoy!

-* Database creation
+* Ruby/Rails

-* Database initialization
+* Javascript

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Mechanize
+* Google Places API
+* Google Maps API
+* Google Geocoding API

-* ...
+* Geocoder